apache/cordova-app-harness/HarnessPush/README.md

 and this will cause the App Harness to return to the main menu, and fetch the app from `cordova serve`.

-### Push - `.crx` files

-Make a `POST` request on port 2424 to

-    /push?type=crx&name=appname

-with the file passed as an HTTP form submission, with the key `file`.
-The following curl line will do it, for example:

-    curl -X POST "http://192.168.1.102:2424/push?type=crx&name=myapp" -F "file=@path/to/myapp.crx"

 ### Menu - Return to the App Harness menu

 Sometimes, especially on emulators, it's hard or impossible to do the three-point touch that triggers the App Harness context menu.
 Sending a `POST` request on port 2424 to `/menu` will return to the App Harness main menu.